 Location of the new facility

-Eli Lilly’s manufacturing facility features
+Eli Lilly manufacturing facility features

 Financing and incentives for the Eli Lilly facility

-Eli Lilly’s pharmaceutical manufacturing facility is expected to add $4.1bn to the state’s economy during the grant period.
+During the grant period, the facility is expected to add $4.1bn to the state’s economy.

-Eli Lilly is also expecting to receive local incentives up to $2.55m from Durham County.
+Eli Lilly is also expecting to receive local incentives of up to $2.55m from Durham County.
 North Carolina Community Colleges will contribute $1.15m to provide personalised training support.

 Marketing commentary on Eli Lilly

-Eli Lilly is a US-based pharmaceutical company, founded in 1876.
+Eli Lilly is a US-based pharmaceutical company founded in 1876.
 The company focuses on the treatment of chronic illnesses such as cancer, autoimmune conditions, diabetes and Alzheimer’s.